 Everything you need to know about VMware ThinApp

 VMware ThinApp 4.6 integrates with View 4.5 and above, but not all administrators need to deliver virtualized applications to virtual desktops.
 There's a lot to know about how to license, manage and deploy ThinApps -- particularly if you're using them in a View environment.

 A new endeavor by VMware, ThinApp Factory automates the application packaging process.
 This virtual appliance, which plugs into vCenter or VMware Workstation, takes the encoding and distribution out of administrators' hands.

-App-V provides centralized management, so admins can limit users' access to certain apps.
-Microsoft's application virtualization tool is popular in shops moving to Windows 7 or 8 because it lets users interact with virtualized Windows apps, such as Office.
+Like, XenApp-XenDesktop, Microsoft App-V provides centralized management, so admins can limit users' access to certain apps.
+Microsoft application virtualization is popular in shops moving to Windows 8 because it lets users interact with virtualized Windows apps such as Office.
 The latest version, App-V 5.0, reduces disk requirements by allowing IT to turn off local application storage.
 Plus, it has enhanced application diagnostics and monitoring.

 VMware user votes for App-V

 Although admins like ThinApp's ability to install without an agent, there are some upsides to using an agent-based approach.
 App-V has an agent component that pushes applications to the user without Active Directory settings, using Microsoft System Center Configuration Manager.
 This application virtualization tool also allows you to break down application suites (such as Office) and deliver the apps without losing any integration functionality.